Concierge Medicine Reinvented

 Gamma-glutamyl transferase (GGT)

-Gamma‑glutamyl transferase, sensitive to biliary injury and alcohol exposure; elevated in cholestasis.
+Gamma‑glutamyl transferase, sensitive to biliary injury and alcohol exposure.
+Elevated in cholestasis.

 Gamma-glutamyl transferase (GGT)